Links & Information

 If you are using someone else's copyrighted composition(s), you need to get a mechanical license in writing.

-anybody that wants to use a cover song, but it can be a long and sometimes complicated process.
-Some studio's require
+or anybody that wants to use a cover song, but it can be a long and sometimes complicated process.
+Hot Tracks,

 ASCAP (212-621-6160 or www.ascap.com ), or SESAC (800-826-9966 or www.sesac.com ).
 Or, if you are Internet savvy,